 Economics and Management

-Wadham admits around three students each year to read for the degree of Economics and Management.
+Wadham admits around four students each year to read for the degree of Economics and Management.
 The subject provides an excellent opportunity to combine the study of economics with a range of subjects in management studies.

 Course Offered: BA (Hons) Economics and Management